Many bounded versions of undecidable problems are NP-hard: Bounding

 is called a \emph{bounded version of} $L$ if \begin{enumerate}[label=(\roman*)] \item $x \in L \quad \Longleftrightarrow \quad \exists n \in \mathbb{N}: \langle x, 1^n \rangle \in L_B$. \item $\langle x, 1^n \rangle \in L_B \quad \Longrightarrow \quad \langle x, 1^{n+1}\rangle \in L_B$. \end{enumerate} \end{definition}

 We shall often refer to $L$ as the \emph{unbounded} language of $L_B$.

+First, note that the definition of bounded versions relies only on the existence of a parameter $n$ in the problem that acts accordingly.
+While most problems we consider in this paper are $\RE$-complete, \Cref{def:boundedVersion} applies to languages of arbitrary complexity.
+Moreover, note that the bounding parameter can also be encoded differently.
+For example, if the parameter is encoded in binary, most of the bounded version would be $\NEXP$-hard instead of $\NP$-hard.
+Finally, we remark that the process of bounding a language can be reversed.
+Given a language $L_B$ with instances of the form $\langle x, 1^n\rangle$ satisfying only Condition \ref{cond:2}, there is a unique language $L$, defined via \ref{cond:1}, which is the unbounded language of $L_B$.

 Many problems mentioned in the introduction contain a parameter that gives rise to a bounded version according to \Cref{def:boundedVersion}.
 This parameter can be the system size for tensor network and spectral gap problems, or the dimension of the entangled state for quantum correlation scenarios; we will present many such examples in \Cref{sec:examples}.
-Let us now review two basic problems and their bounded versions.

-The first example is the halting problem $\HALT$ with its bounded version $\BHALT$.
-The former takes instances $\langle T,x \rangle$ with a description $T$ of a Turing machine and an input $x$.
-An instance $\langle T, x\rangle$ is accepted if and only if the Turing machine $T$ halts on $x$.
-The bounded halting problem takes instances $\langle T,x,1^n \rangle$, which are accepted if and only if the Turing machine halts on $x$ within $n$ computational steps. $\BHALT$ is indeed a bounded version since halting of a Turing machine is equivalent to the existence of a finite halting time, and halting within $n$ steps implies halting within $n+1$ steps.
+As an example, let us consider the halting problem $\HALT$ with its known bounded version $\BHALT$.
+The former takes instances $\langle T,x_0 \rangle$ with a description $T$ of a Turing machine and an input $x_0$.
+An instance $\langle T, x_0\rangle$ is accepted if and only if the Turing machine $T$ halts on $x_0$.
+The bounded halting problem takes instances $\langle T,x_0,1^n \rangle$, which are accepted if and only if the Turing machine halts on $x_0$ within $n$ computational steps. $\BHALT$ is indeed a bounded version according to \Cref{def:boundedVersion} since halting of a Turing machine is equivalent to the existence of a finite halting time, and halting within $n$ steps implies halting within $n+1$ steps.

-The second example is $\NHALT$, which checks the halting of a non-deterministic Turing machine on the empty tape.
-An instance is given by a description of a non-deterministic Turing machine $T$, and it is accepted if and only if $T$ halts on the empty tape \footnote{In other words, it accepts if and only if there is a computation path such that $T$ halts along this path.}.
-Its bounded version $\BNHALT$ takes instances $\langle T, 1^n\rangle$ and accepts if and only if $T$ halts on the empty tape in at most $n$ steps.
-In our work, $\NHALT$ will act as one of the root problems to show that many bounded versions of undecidable problems are $\NP$-hard.

 We remark that in \cref{def:boundedVersion} there is some freedom in the choice of the bounding parameter.
 For example, for every non-decreasing, unbounded function $f: \mathbb{N} \to \mathbb{N}$, the language